 Before we start, I have a few quick ingredient explanations and advice on substitutions.
 Firstly, if you don’t like chicken organ meat, the best alternative would be lamb.
 Secondly, barberries are a small, sweet and tart red berry, but they are kind of hard to find in the US.
-If you can’t find them, I think a good substitute would be pomegranate seeds or chopped up dried apricot.
+If you can’t find them, I think a good substitute would be pomegranate seeds or cranberries (but in a smaller quantity).
 Finally, although I like to cook for family, I don’t consider myself a chef, so please don’t take the numbers below too seriously– do experiment with the amount of spices to your taste (I usually put even more garlic and cayenne).
 Enjoy!

 - 2/3 lbs (300 grams) chicken hearts and/or gizzards (or other meat)

 - 1 bay leaf

 - 6-8 cups (1.5-1.8 liters) water (approximately)

 - 1/2 tablespoon (7 grams) whole coriander (or ground)

 - 1/2 tablespoon (7 grams) whole cumin (or ground)

 - 1/2 tablespoon (7 grams) red pepper flakes (or ground cayenne)